Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-bi/microsoft-power-bi-quiz.md

     [ ] total sales for the entire month
     [ ] running total in entire year for the entire month [ ] rolling average over 12 months of sales

+Q.  What should you do to increase the readability of a report?

+    [ ] all of these answers
+    [ ] Remove unnecessary field labels.
+    [ ] Select the most appropriate visualization.
+    [ ] Use borders.